chrispyroberts/NooSpace/What is Logic.md

+---
+dg-publish: true
+---
 Logic is the study of principles of correct reasoning.